Zcash Mining Guide for Beginners

 The whole process should take less than 20 minutes, just follow these steps:

-If you want a more detailed review of the mining process keep on reading.
-Here’s what I’ll cover in this post:
+That’s Zcash mining in a nutshell.
+If you want a more detailed review of the mining process keep on reading, here’s what I’ll cover:

 - Calculating Zcash Mining Profitability

 - Step by step guide for Mining Zcash on Your PC (Windows)

 Don’t Like to Read?
 Watch Our Video Guide Instead

 Important update: The EWBF miner I use in the video is no longer updated and offers limited functionality.
 For a guide on how to download and install the latest miner version, follow this link

 First – before you dive into the steps for mining Zcash, I suggest you start of with our guide on what Zcash is.
 If you already know what Zcash is, let’s get more specific on Zcash’s network..

 Zcash uses a different hashing algorithm than Bitcoin’s called Equihash, making it incompatible with the special mining hardware (ASICs) developed for Bitcoin mining.
 Equihash is designed to resist the development of Zcash-mining ASICs.
 Instead, it is deliberately best suited for GPU mining.